puppetlabs-toy-chest/wash/website/content/_index.md

 Wash uses your system shell to provide the shell environment.
 It determines this using the SHELL environment variable or falls back to `/bin/sh`, so if you'd like to specify a particular shell set the SHELL environment variable before starting Wash.

-If Wash appears to hang, there's a good chance it's attempting to prompt for input while another command - such as `ls` - is running.
-You can usually get out of it by running `fg`, then hitting `<Enter>`.
-When starting Wash from the `fish` shell in particular, the prompt for input is often hidden.

 #### On macOS

 If using iTerm2, we recommend installing [iTerm2's shell integration](https://www.iterm2.com/documentation-shell-integration.html) to avoid [issue#84](https://github.com/puppetlabs/wash/issues/84).